caheman13/C-code/README.md

 # C++ code
-Codde used to solve competition problems
+Code used to solve competition problems